Kung Pao Chicken Wings

 - Green onions / Limes - Prep as directed.
 Store separately.

 - Heat oven to 450F / 232C.
 Line a sheet pan with foil.
 Place an oven-safe cooling rack on top.
 Top cooling rack with wings and drumettes, leaving some space in between so that air can circulate (this will help them to get crispy).

 - Roast chicken until cooked through and crisp and golden on the outside, turning halfway through cooking, ~35 minutes total.
 (Check out this video to see how we make baked chicken wings.)

-- Remove rice from heat and squeeze half the lime wedges over top.
-Stir in peanuts and green parts of green onions.
+- Remove cauliflower rice from heat and squeeze half the lime wedges over top.
+Stir in cashews and green parts of green onions.

 - When chicken is finished, toss with Kung Pao Sauce (portion for chicken).

-- Serve chicken over fried rice with remaining lime wedges on the side.
+- Serve chicken over cauliflower fried rice with remaining lime wedges on the side.
 Enjoy!